Children’s Court and case management

 Section 82 reports (suitability of arrangements)

-Where the Children’s Court makes an order allocating parental responsibility to a person who is not the parent of the child or young person (eg Minister for Family and Community Services), the court will often order that a report be prepared and filed detailing the suitability of the arrangements made for the child or young person (“section 82 report”).
+Where the Children’s Court makes an order allocating parental responsibility to a person who is not the parent of the child or young person (eg Minister for Communities and Justice), the court will often order that a report be prepared and filed detailing the suitability of the arrangements made for the child or young person (“section 82 report”).

 Section 90 (applications)